Sunday, April 7, 2024

 It may seem that I am implying that learning a foreign language is a waste of time if we can never attain full mastery.
 On the contrary, being able to communicate in a different language not only opens gates of understanding to so many people, it also enriches the mind.
 In my experience, regardless of age, it is exciting to learn something new.
 As the language learning experience is never-ending, it provides a never-ending opportunity to discover the unknown.
 People always have more to learn.

 Not only is this potential not limited by financial or physical capacity, it also does not require extraordinary intelligence.
-To learn a foreign language only requires effort and practice as well as the willingness to make a full of yourself and learn from mistakes, just like a four-year old.
+To learn a foreign language only requires effort and practice as well as the willingness to make a fool of yourself and learn from mistakes, just like a four-year old.
 Clearly, innate ability and intelligence make the task easier but they do not determine success.
 The worst language learners have become fluent when “forced” by circumstances to function in that language.
 More importantly, reaching the peak of perfection in a foreign language is ultimately irrelevant.
 It is important to remember that even native speakers never master all aspects of their mother language.
 In practice, the trek up that mountain of fluency is filled with amazing discoveries and funny stories.
 For many people, especially translators and interpreters, it is the intellectual journey of their lives.

 * Picture captions help the blind fully access the Internet.